T-Clement/nosql-sql-movies-app/readme.md

 TODO :
 - BACKEND :
     - add validator
-    - cascade on delete for SQL and Mongo(unset)
     - ...

 - FRONT :
-    - fix grid in desktop
     - add movies played by actor in actor view

 DONE :